pixelstrings/pixelstrings.github.io/whatispxs.rst

 **In short...**
 ---------------

-Pixel Strings will clean up, fix, and convert your video to create the best mezzanine master possible.
+Pixel Strings will **clean up, fix, optimize, and convert** your video to create the best mezzanine master possible.

 Frame Mechanics Features:
 	* Broken pulldown fixes
 	* Motion Compensated Framerate conversions